JukeBot-Org/JukeBot/README.md

 -------

 # To do
-* Behind the scenes stuff
-  * Move long strings to .txt files
 * Documentation
   * Update README and Quickstart once build process is sorted out
     * [include this warning](https://gist.github.com/vbe0201/ade9b80f2d3b64643d854938d40a0a2d#gistcomment-3311754)